-Carrying out regular CPD is recommended for all IFE members; however those who are also registered with the Engineering Council (EngC) are obliged to undertake CPD as part of the registration agreement.
+Carrying out regular Continuing Professional Development (CPD) is recommended for all IFE members; however, those who are also registered with the Engineering Council (EngC) are obliged to undertake CPD as part of the registration agreement.
 Each year, all Professional Engineering Institutions (PEIs), including the IFE, are required by the Engineering Council to select a random sample of their EngC registrants’ CPD.

 The 2020 random CPD sampling process is underway, and those selected have now been contacted and asked to send in their CPD record for the last year.
 The CPD submissions must demonstrate that skills are being kept current and that CPD activity is relevant to fire engineering.

 Commitment to CPD not only demonstrates that you maintain your professionalism but helps to maintain the reputation of the fire and engineering profession, something which is of vital importance in today’s current climate.

 As the UK’s national academy for engineering and technology, the Royal Academy of Engineering brings together the most talented and successful engineers – the Fellows – to advance and promote excellence in engineering for the benefit of society.
 The Academy harnesses their experience and expertise to provide independent advice to government, to deliver programmes that help exceptional engineering researchers and innovators realise their potential, to engage the public with engineering and to provide leadership for the profession.
 If you would like to keep up to date with any of the areas described here, simply register on the Academy’s website at http://www.raeng.org.uk/ and sign up for updates under “My Account – Contact Preferences Section”.